nvitya/vihal/xtensa/ESP/README.md

 Unfortunately there is no Xtrensa support by the Eclipse Embedded-CDT plugin, so the the (ESP32) setup takes slightly more steps.
 - Add a new build configuration like BOARD_ESP32_DEVKIT
-- At the Tool Chain Editor select "Cross GCC"
+- At C/C++ Buid / Tool Chain Editor: select "Cross GCC"
-- In C/C++ General
+- At C/C++ General
   - Paths and Symbols / Symbols: define the board for the "GNU C++" like BOARD_ESP32_DEVKIT (no value required)
   - Paths and Symbols / Includes / GNU C++:
     - src